welltempereddeveloper/welltempereddeveloper/_posts/2018-12-11-generating-reports-asynchronously-over-http.md

 If the demand for reports is expected to be anything _but_ negligible, then it's probably a good idea to break up reporting entirely from other portions of your system (i.e. don't put reporting in your main web app).
-Give the reporting system it's own web servers to minimize contention for these resources.
+Give the reporting system it's own servers to minimize contention for these resources.
 If possible, a separate set of database replicated servers is not a bad idea.

 A side-benefit to isolated resources will be visible if and when performance